stashed/docs/docs/guides/latest/workloads/statefulset.md

 namespace/demo created
 ```

->**Note:** YAML files used in this tutorial are stored in  [docs/examples/guides/latest/workloads](/docs/examples/guides/latest/workloads) directory of [stashed/stash](https://github.com/stashed/stash) repository.
+> **Note:** YAML files used in this tutorial are stored in [docs/examples/guides/latest/workloads](/docs/examples/guides/latest/workloads) directory of [stashed/docs](https://github.com/stashed/docs) repository.

-## Backup StatefulSet's Data
+## Backup Volumes of a StatefulSet

-This section will show you how to use Stash to backup StatefulSet's data.
+This section will show you how to use Stash to backup volumes of a StatefulSet.
 Here, we are going to deploy a StatefulSet with a PVC and generate some sample data in it.
 Then, we will backup this sample data using Stash.

 **Deploy StatefulSet:**